 id – The provider assigned subscription identifier returned by the addSubscription() operation.

-getSubscriptions([requesterId], [lastDiscoveredTime])
+getSubscriptions([requesterId], [lastModifiedTime])

+RETURNS status, list of [0..n] subscription, and [lastModifiedTime]

 This operation returns a list of subscriptions and the time of the latest subscription change on the provider NSA.
 If no filter parameters are supplied then all subscriptions on the provider NSA will be returned.
 The following optional parameters can be supplied, and will be applied using logical AND: